 - Using smartConfig and the proSmart app

-- Using the in-built PS Thermo configuration web portal
+- Using the in-built PS Thermo captive web portal

 Overall architecture of the TFT32/PS Thermo hub ecosystem: